d01000100/gl_demo/README.md

 ### Use instructions

-When the programs starts, the simulation will show a lot of spheres bouncing around.
-The user can:
+When the programs starts the scene will load showing another submarine in the scene

+- Press the W and S to turn down and up, respectively.
+- Press the A and D to turn left and right.
+- Press E and Q to move forward or backwards.
-- Press the `pause` button and pause or play the scene.
+- Press Enter to turn on or off the "player submarine" lights.

+Theres a little three line indicator that shows the active object.

-- Press `F5` to reload the scene file and reset the scene.
+- Press the UP and DOWN arrows to change the active object, and make the camera look at that object.
+- Press SPACE to toggle wireframe or solid mode in the active object.

 ## Scene file